thibaultduponchelle/thibaultduponchelle.github.io/_posts/2022-02-03-The-difficult-road-to-Perl.md

 But I consider myself as a polyglot programmer, [I don't call myself a Perl programmer](https://dev.to/davorg/don-t-be-a-perl-programmer-4h2d) (why would I do?
 It's not my first neither my last language).
 I enjoy it and I don't like how reputation is more important than actual qualities.
 This is something I liked between programmers, how we don't judge that much by appearance.

-Today I do much more Python than Perl, and each time I switch from Python to Perl I see Perl defects (OOP, REPL, collections containers...) the same way when I switch from Perl to Python I see Python pain points (toolchain, strictness...), but luckily I enjoy much more the qualities than I suffer the imperfections! :grin::grin::grin:
+Today I do much more Python than Perl, and each time I switch from Python to Perl I see Perl defects (OOP, REPL, collections containers...) the same way when I switch from Perl to Python I see Python pain points (toolchain, strictness...), but luckily I enjoy much more the qualities than I suffer the imperfections!

 Having dodged the python 2 to 3 migration frustration, and with all sweets of python 3, I'm still close to be a kind of pythonista somewhere inside but since I said "I'm not a Perl programmer" there is no reason I would consider myself as a "Python programmer" neither.
-And while I used, I'm using and I will use Python a lot for a long time, I can't say that I was ever *involved* in Python while it's clear that I *cared* about Perl :camel:
+And while I used, I'm using and I will use Python a lot for a long time, I can't say that I was ever *involved* in Python while it's clear that I *cared* about Perl